kchenturtles/PassionfruitKitchen/content/posts/baked-brie.md

 categories: ["dinner", "snacks", "quick & easy"]
 featured_categories: ["quick & easy", "soups & stews", "one-pot"]
 tags: ["pescetarian", "vegetarian"]
-summary: "This is a great appetizer that looks fancy, tastes amazing, and is actually very simple to make!
-It's a riff on Baked Brie, which is a common holiday appetizer, but redesigned to be in the form of shareable pastries."
+summary: "This is a festive dish that looks fancy, tastes amazing, and is actually very simple to make!
+It's a riff on Baked Brie, which is a common holiday appetizer, but reimagined to be in individual pastry form.
+It makes a great appetizer."
 toc: true
 dropCap: true
 displayInMenu: true